CraigMyles/cggm-mammography-classification/README.md

     --metadata_path "/path/to/my/dir/dataset/CMMD_clinicaldata_revision.xlsx"
 ```
 This will run the entire pipeline with the Xception model and fine-tuning.
 For partial use of the program, comment out particular methods in the main, or refer to the Jupyter Notebooks.
+Please note that the main.py script may take upward of 12 hours to run.
+Please ensure that there is at least 25GB of storage available to hold the dataset and run preprocessing scripts.

 ## Classification Pipeline